As we all know, things don’t always go as planned. This morning we headed out bright and early

 and Falling Water Creek.
 We stop to

-check out the spot and meet a couple local boys busy setting up camp.
-One of them has this most unique camper which
+check out the spot and end up meeting a couple young men busy setting up camp.
+One of them has a most unique camper which

 he calls his ‘hillbilly camper’.
 It was